Israel’s presence still roils Eurovision a year after major protests over the war in Gaza

 “If Russia couldn’t participate, why should Israel?” she said.

-The European Broadcasting Union, which runs Eurovision, pointed out that Israel is represented by its public broadcaster, KAN, not the government.
+The European Broadcasting Union, which runs Eurovision, pointed out that Israel is represented by broadcaster KAN, not the government.
 It has called on participants to respect Eurovision’s values of “universality, diversity, equality and inclusivity” and its political neutrality.

 Credit: AP